Tariq1981/BatchETLSparkFramework/README.md

       This indicates that it is a target connector.
     - **JobExecIdName**: Name of the column which will be added and populated with unique value for the run.

+The JSON file can contain parameters.
+The parameter format to be "$#ParameterName#".

 ## Files and description